 Programs to use color fonts

-What's important to remember when downloading a color font is that color fonts are not always supported by all design programs.
-Illustrator and Photoshop support color fonts, but other programs are still working on fully allow this new file type.
-For the latest updates of which programs are available for color fonts, read this article.
-There you can also see some more examples of color fonts.
+It is important to remember that color fonts are not always supported by all design programs.
+Illustrator and Photoshop support color fonts, but other programs are still working on fully allowing this new file type.

 If you any further questions on color fonts, you can read more in this article or contact us at firstname.lastname@example.org.